On the spot where George Floyd died, his brother urges calm

 The memorial site was a space of calm compared to the devastation left in the wake of fires and violence that paralyzed the city for days last week before it spread nationwide.

 “I understand y’all are upset.
-I doubt y’all are half as upset as I am,” said Terrence Floyd, who flew in from Houston, where the brothers grew up.
+I doubt y’all are half as upset as I am,” said Terrence Floyd, who lives in New York.
 “What are y’all doing? ...
 That’s not going to bring my brother back at all.”

 George Floyd, 46, died last week after he was arrested in Minneapolis, accused of using a forged $20 bill to pay for goods at a grocery store.
 The white officer, Derek Chauvin, has been charged with murder.

-Terrence Floyd took several minutes sitting in the spot where the officer held his brother, and sobbed.
+Terrence Floyd took several minutes sitting in the spot where the officer pinned his brother, and he sobbed.

 Addressing the crowd, he said he did not understand why the three other police officers who arrested Floyd and who were fired with Chauvin have not also been arrested and charged.